kayumov-24B81/LabWork1/README.md

 ## Contacts
 st128100@student.spbu.ru
 ## Description
 LabWork1 - simle 8bit grayscale BMP redactor.
 Allows to rotate "source.bmp" image by 90 degrees and application of gaussian filter with matrix size specification.
 This redactor uses multithreading for memory-intensive and compute-intensive operations.
-The required operations and parameters are passed as launch parameters.
+The required operations, file name and parameters are passed as launch parameters.
 ## Build
 make
 ## Build perfomance tester